paulMuema/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js - deletes all regular files with a .js extension 11-directories - counts number of directories and sub-directories in current directory 12-newest_files - creates script that displays 10 newest files in current directory
+10-no_more_js - deletes all regular files with a .js extension 11-directories - counts number of directories and sub-directories in current directory 12-newest_files - creates script that displays 10 newest files in current directory 13-unique - takes a list of owrds as input and prints only words that appear exactly once.